Publishing to the App Store

 Click the Submit button:

-The archive workflow in Xamarin Studio will open Application Loader automatically, once you have saved the .ipa:
+The archive workflow in Visual Studio for Mac will open Application Loader automatically, once you have saved the .ipa:

 Select Deliver Your App and click the Choose button: